SOUTHGATE Piccadilly Line LONDON TUBE RAMBLES WALK

 At the end comes the inviting Ye Olde Cherry Tree Inn.
 Records for this pub date back to 1721 and it is known that there had already been some kind of public house on the site for nearly a century before that.
 The present Cherry Tree is a cheerful mixture of building styles, as various additions have been made through the centuries.

 After having a look at the church, walk past an old burial ground (locked) until you see an archway with a gate in the brick wall.
 This is the entrance to Minchenden Oak Memorial Garden created in 1934.
 Go through the gate to find one of those deserted, half-forgotten parks which have an slightly mysterious atmosphere.
 In 2008 I was able to write: In this tiny garden you will see an enormous oak, a survivor from the ancient Forest of Middlesex.
 I hesitate to use the word ‘awesome’ but there is no other word for this giant, thought to be about 800 years old.'
 Unfortunately, serious problems have arisen subsequently, and the tree has had to be severely lopped to prolong its life.
 The thought that it has produced new leaves every spring over so many centuries is inspiring, and one can only hope that it can be saved for at least a few more years.
 There is a mossy wooden seat round the huge trunk and those of a romantic turn of mind will, I think, find the place quite compelling.
 It is good to know that members of the Southgate Green Association sell Minchenden Oak seedlings at local school fairs, so if the worst comes to the worst, the old tree will always be remembered.
 I have left the photo I took on my previous visit so you can see what it looked like when it was still flourishing.
-See here for the latest information about what is happening in the park.

 Time now to return to Southgate Tube Station.
 On the way back, stop at No. 71, just before Balaams Lane.
 There is an odd decoration on the wall made up of a kind of cricket balls and bails motif.
 Continue walking along the High Street until the crossing opposite Southgate College.
 Pop into the campus to see the imposing neo-classical Southgate House, home of Sir John Lawrence before he became Viceroy of India in 1864.
 It's now the admin block - although there have been later additions, the late eighteen-century core is still dominant.
 From here retrace your steps to the Tube station - you get a good view of its clean lines from this side of the road.
 Southgate is certainly an area of contrasts!